Solar Concentrator Training System

 Working Fluid, Flow Rate, and Thermal Storage Analysis

-• Compare the performance of different working fluids such as water and thermal oil in real-time experiments.
+• Compare thermal performance of water and thermal oil in a solar concentrator.

 Environmental and Structural Optimization Experiments

-• Analyze the effect of insulation thickness on heat retention and collector performance.
+• Analyze the effect of insulation thickness on heat retention.

 Technical Description

-• The Solar Concentrator Training System is engineered to demonstrate concentrated solar thermal energy conversion using a laboratory-scale parabolic trough collector.
+• The Solar Concentrator Training System is designed to demonstrate concentrated solar thermal energy conversion using a laboratory-scale parabolic trough solar concentrator.

-• A precision parabolic reflector focuses direct solar radiation along the focal line to achieve high solar flux concentration.
+• A precision-engineered parabolic reflector focuses direct solar radiation along the focal line, achieving high solar flux concentration for efficient thermal energy collection.

-• An automatic sun-tracking mechanism continuously aligns the concentrator with the sun to minimize optical losses.
+• An automatic dual-axis sun-tracking mechanism continuously aligns the solar concentrator with the sun’s position to minimize optical losses and maintain consistent energy input.

-• Separate pumps, flow control valves, and insulated piping allow independent operation of both heating circuits.
+• Separate circulation pumps, flow control valves, and insulated piping are provided for each heating loop, allowing independent and parallel operation.

-• The system enables comparative analysis of water versus oil as heat transfer media, bridging theory with practical solar thermal operation.
+• The system supports comparative analysis of water and thermal oil as heat transfer media, linking theoretical concepts with practical solar concentrator operation.

 Ecosense